CLICK FOR SOUND

 Gispa Walstab (they/them)

-Game Designer
+Advisory Game Designer

-Gispa is a gender non-conforming Tanzanian-Australian actor and theatremaker, born and raised in Naarm.
+Gispa is a gender non-conforming Tanzanian-Australian actor and theatre maker, born and raised in Naarm.
 A lover of games and all interactive mediums, they find great joy in the generosity and collaborative nature of face to face role-playing games in particular.